kimoppalfens/kimoppalfens.github.io/_posts/2018-12-10-CMG with HTTP.md

 And finally, we still need to talk certificates...
 Just like our clients need to "prove" their identity, the CMG endpoint needs to do the same so your clients know they are talking to a trusted resource.
 That can be solved in 2 ways :
-1. You use a public certificate that your purchased
+1. You use a public certificate that you purchased
 2. You create 1 certificate from your PKI that you will use to secure your CMG URL.

 Given that I have a PKI in my lab, I will use option 2 since that's the only thing we need to do, but I'll provide the instructions for 1 as well so you can install and configure your CMG without any self-created certificate.